One of the most frustrating parts of having a cat as a pet is dealing with all the damage they cause.

 While this may be true for some cats, many prefer vertical surfaces such as walls and curtains instead of horizontal surfaces such as tables and couches because it feels better on their claws.

 Here’s how to keep cats from scratching furniture.
-One way you can protect your favorite piece of furniture is by purchasing a piece of sisal fabric which can usually be found at craft stores.
+One way to protect your favorite piece of furniture is by purchasing a piece of sisal fabric, usually found at craft stores.

 Trim Your Cat’s Nails Regularly